VLFanai/My-First-Portfolio/README.md

 Live Demo
-You can visit the live website at www.mywebsite.com.
+You can visit the live website at www.vlfanai.github.io

-Local Setup
+##Local Setup
 To set up the project locally, follow these steps:

-Clone the repository using git clone https://github.com/myusername/mywebsite.git.
-Open the index.html file in your browser.
+Clone the repository using git clone https://github.com/VLFanai/vlfanai.github.io Open the index.html file in your browser.
 Technologies Used
 HTML